groman1/minesweeper-c/README.md

 \
 How to compile

-1. Use the pre-compiled configure executable (or building it from configure.c in src folder)

-2. Compiling minesweeper.c using gcc with -lncurses flag
+1. Use the make build system with Makefile provided